USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

 -   `LAYP_NSTEPS [HHHHHH]`<a id=LAYP_NSTEPS></a>
     Number of time steps for calculating elevated-point-source emissions.

--   `CTM_EMLAYS [default: max no of model layers]`<a id=CTM_EMLAYS></a>
-    Number of emissions layers for calculating elevated-point-source emissions.
-If not set (commented out), the maximum number of model layers will be used.

 -   `PT3DDIAG [default: N]`<a id=PT3DDIAG></a>
     Output the in-line 3-D point-source emissions to a diagnostic netCDF output file (CTM_PT3D_DIAG).
 Set to Y to turn on; comment out or set to N to turn off.